-Improvements in disaster management and preparation in the Asia-Pacific have significantly reduced fatalities and losses from natural and biological disasters in the last two decades.
+Improvements in disaster management and preparedness in the Asia-Pacific have significantly reduced fatalities and losses from natural and man-made disasters over the last two decades.

-However, the onset of the covid-19 pandemic and the ongoing climate crisis has been a game-changer, escalating the impacts of natural disasters and exposing vulnerabilities in the region.
+However, the onset of the COVID-19 pandemic and the ongoing climate crisis have been a game-changer, escalating the impacts of natural disasters and exposing vulnerabilities in the region.
 Most countries in Asia and the Pacific struggle to cope with multiple and overlapping problems.

-For the first time, the report combined data on multiple hazards – biological, natural, and climate change identify the hotspots – regions where people are simultaneously exposed to numerous risks.
+For the first time, the report combined data on multiple hazards – biological, natural, and climate change- to–to identify hotspots, regions where people are simultaneously exposed to numerous risks.
 And these identified hotspots in the report are as follows:

 - East and North-East Asia, where heatwaves and related biological hazards are increasing along with the existing riskscape of earthquakes and tropical cyclones